Islamists claim win in Tunisia's Arab Spring vote

-TUNIS Tunisia's moderate Islamist party was preparing to lead a coalition government Tuesday after its election win sent a message to the region that once-banned Islamists are challenging for power after the "Arab Spring."
+TUNIS Moderate Islamists claimed victory on Monday in Tunisia's first democratic election, sending a message to other states in the region that long-sidelined Islamists are challenging for power after the "Arab Spring."

-With election officials still counting the ballot papers, the Ennahda party said its own, unofficial tally showed it had won Sunday's vote, the first since the uprisings which began in Tunisia and spread through the region.
+Official results have not been announced, but the Ennahda party said its workers had tallied the results posted at polling stations after Sunday's vote, the first since the uprisings which began in Tunisia and spread through the region.

+"The first confirmed results show that Ennahda has obtained first place," campaign manager Abdelhamid Jlazzi said outside party headquarters in the centre of the Tunisian capital.

+As he spoke, a crowd of more than 300 in the street shouted "Allahu Akbar!" or "God is great!"
+Other people started singing the Tunisian national anthem.

-Seeking to reassure secularists in Tunisia and elsewhere who see a threat to their liberal, modernist values, party officials said they would bring two secularist parties into a broad interim coalition that will govern the country.
+Mindful that some people in Tunisia and elsewhere see the resurgence of Islamists as a threat to modern, liberal values, party officials said they were prepared to form an alliance with two secularist parties, Congress for the Republic and Ettakatol.

-"This is an historic moment," said Zeinab Omri, a young woman in a hijab, or Islamic head scarf, who was among a cheering crowd outside the Ennahda headquarters when party officials claimed victory late Monday.

-Two days after an unprecedented 90 percent of voters turned out for the election, officials were still counting the ballot papers in some areas.
-They said nationwide results would not be ready before Tuesday afternoon.
+"We will spare no effort to create a stable political alliance ...
+We reassure the investors and international economic partners," Jlazzi said.

 Sunday's vote was for an assembly which will sit for one year to draft a new constitution.
 It will also appoint a new interim president and government to run the country until fresh elections late next year or early in 2013.